geethaguruju/verzeo-wd-project/README.md

 # website
-This is a full stack interior designing website built using Html,Css,Javacript and Php
+This is a full stack interior designing website.

+##Languages Used:
+Frontend: Html, Css and Javacript.
+Backend: Php

 ## Get the Code